Panda Bar massacre: Timeline

-The attack on the Panda Bar came within hours of a border ambush in which at least 31 fighters from the Kosovo Liberation Army were killed by Serbian troops.
-That evening, suspected KLA gunmen entered a Serb-owned café in Peja and opened fire on the patrons, killing six Serb youths.
+The attack on the Panda Bar came within hours of a border ambush in which at least 31 fighters from the KLA were killed by Serbian troops.
+That evening, suspected and alleged KLA gunmen entered a Serb-owned café in Peja and opened fire on the patrons, killing six Serb youths.
 The victims were a 14-year-old, a 16-year-old, three 17-year-olds and one 25-year-old.
 Western diplomats suspected that the attack was carried out by the KLA in retribution for the ambush.
 The KLA denied responsibility; journalist Tim Judah noted that some of the diplomats thought the attack might have been carried out by a rogue unit.

 The shooting appalled foreign emissaries, and at a meeting with Milošević the following day, Holbrooke condemned it as an act of terrorism and described the situation in Kosovo as "very grave".
 Milošević issued a separate statement accusing the international community of failing to prevent attacks on Serb civilians, stating: "The terrorist gangs have not ceased attacking the army, the police, and inhabitants of Kosovo."
+Nikola Šainović, in an interview with BBC, stated:

-The attack led to an immediate crackdown on the Albanian-populated southern quarters of Peja – Kapešnica and Zatra.
-The area was sealed off, and houses were searched systematically.
+The attack led to an immediate crackdown on the Albanian-populated southern quarter of Peja in Kapešnica and Zatra.
+The areas were sealed off, and houses were searched systematically.
 Media reports stated that Serbian police killed two Kosovo Albanians during the operation.
-The OSCE later made a report on the event and its aftermath, calling it the Panda Bar incident.
+The Organization for Security and Co-operation in Europe (OSCE) later made a report on the event and its aftermath, calling it the Panda Bar incident.

-Six young Albanians were arrested and found guilty of the crime in the aftermath of the event.
-They were between the ages of 17 to 22.
-The six men were tortured and one of them confessed to the murder under torture.
+Six young Albanian men between the ages of 17 and 22 were arrested in the aftermath of the event.
+They were tortured and one of them confessed to the murder under torture.
 In the trial they were acquitted as no evidence existed about their involvement.
 They were convicted to one year in prison each for breaching public order, but were released a month later.
 Since then, one of them has developed mental health problems which have deteriorated over time.
 Another one went to become a finance officer at the municipality of Peja.

 Investigation

-After the massacre, six Albanian young men were rounded by Serbian troops and arrested, and tortured in custody.
-They were all acquitted in a trial.

-An investigation was started in 2011.
-The grave stones of the victims have been destroyed.

-In December 2013, Aleksandar Vučić (now President of Serbia) acknowledged that there is no evidence that murder was committed by Albanians.
+An investigation was started in 2011, with the grave stones of the victims being destroyed.
+In December 2013, the then First Deputy Prime Minister of Serbia Aleksandar Vučić acknowledged that there is no evidence that murder was committed by Albanians.
 The Serbian Organised Crime Prosecutor's Office launched a new investigation in 2016 and reached the conclusion that the massacre was not perpetrated by Albanians.

-Many years after the incident, the Serbian government officially acknowledged that it was perpetrated by agents of the Serbian Secret Service.
+Speculation that the crime may have been committed by the Serbian state security services had been put forward in the past, but the crime remained unsolved as no new evidence had come forward for a long time.